usr488/navendu-pottekkat.github.io/content/posts/retropie-gpi-case-2-setup.md

 ## Troubleshooting

+### Audio Issues
 If you frequently see an error message like "failed to find mixer elements!", [see this fix by Alan Pfahler](https://www.fastoe.com/blog/how-to-fix-failed-to-find-mixer-elements).

 If you are trying to configure audio and are running into issues, you can [see this thread on the RetroPie forum](https://retropie.org.uk/forum/topic/28732/kernel-5-10-on-board-audio-disabled-or-not-present).

+### Boot Issues

+#### Back Screen
+If your GPI CASE 2 device does not boot up and you only get a black screen but no output on your LCD, you can - if you have a GPI CASE 2 incl. dock (the dock is unfortunately not available separately) - try to get an HDMI output (default output ist HDMI).
+First boot completely without SD card, then you should get a boot screen with the info about the compute module.
+If no output appears at all, this can have the following possibilities:
+- The compute module is not properly mounted on the board, you should hear a clicking sound on both the rear and the front panel.
+To be on the safe side, you can also open the case with the 5 screws on the back, unfortunately there are still latches on each side that you have to open carefully so that you can remove the back cover.
+- Make sure your battery is charged
+- The dock does not seem to be a simple USB hub, but is activated via a switch.
+Make sure you plug the GPI CASE 2 into the dock correctly.
+If the dock is plugged in, it is active and you will not get any LCD output (even if no HDMI cable is plugged in, but e.g. only power).

+If you get an output over HDMI which says: "Error -110 whilst initializing SD card" or if you don't have a dock and the LCD screen just stays black, try this: xxxxx xxxxxx